enriquegv001/ibm-call4code/README.md

      4. December, Challenge winners announced

 ### About us
 We are a team of problem-solvers with varied experience and diverse skills.
-Aiming to design a unique and impacful solution.
+Aiming to design a unique and impacful solution and characterized by resilience.